History & Preservation

 Donatello's Equestrian Monument to Gattamelata in front of the Basilica del Santo, Padua.
 Before conservation.

-The Gattamelata monument is the earliest surviving full-scale equestrian statue cast in bronze since antiquity—a landmark achievement that embodies the Renaissance revival of classical art and ideals.
+The Gattamelata monument is the earliest surviving equestrian statue cast in bronze since antiquity—a landmark achievement that embodies the Renaissance revival of classical art and ideals.
 The condottiero stands proudly atop an imposing stone podium, nearly eight meters high, adorned with classical winged genii, two of whom hold a shield that bear Gattamelata’s coat of arms.
 The podium also features two carved ‘mausoleum doors’—one facing west and closed, the other facing east and ajar—clearly inspired by Roman sarcophagi and imbued with funerary symbolism.

-Both Gattamelata and his mount are depicted life-size, forming a bronze ensemble of 36 components, cast at Andrea delle Caldiere’s foundry between May and June of 1447.
+Gattamelata and his mount form a bronze ensemble of 36 components, cast at Andrea delle Caldiere’s foundry between May and June of 1447.
 The horse is shown with its left front leg raised in a calm trot, enhanced by lifelike details such as the folds of skin beneath its neck, its open mouth, and pricked ears.
 Gattamelata sits on an elaborately decorated saddle adorned with acanthus garlands, putti, and two horsemen derived from the Parthenon’s Panathenaic frieze.
 He is clad in a pseudo-Classical cuirass hyper-populated with motifs from antiquity, including genii, erotes, winged putti, and Medusa’s head on the breastplate, layered over a short-sleeved tunica and a Roman-style fringed lorica skirt.
 With a calm, resolute expression, the condottiero holds a silver-gilt baton—a symbol of imperium rooted in ancient Roman tradition—bestowed upon him by Venetian officials following his appointment as supreme commander in 1438.

 Detail of the Gattamelata statue, showcasing the horse's lifelike features, the Medusa head carved on Gattamelata’s breastplate, his command baton, and sword.
 Before conservation.